2 Cool Border Collies + 1

 BLOG

-In this BLOG are writing about what I have learned in my journey with 3 very different Border Collies, KAFFEE, MYST, and BECKETT.
+In this BLOG are writing about what I have learned in my journey with 4 very different Border Collies, KAFFEE, MYST, BECKETT and now DYLAN.
 It has been a journey of not only my experiences in dog training but also with encountered health issues that I felt were so important to share since often the information available to us is hard to find or specific to our needs.
 My medical background has kept me focused on research and science-based approachs.

 Contact Me